-Randy Katz received his undergraduate degree from Cornell University, and his M.S. and Ph.D. degrees from UC Berkeley.
-He joined the Berkeley faculty in 1983, where, since 1996, he has been the United Microelectronics Corporation Distinguished Professor in Electrical Engineering and Computer Science.
-He is a Fellow of the ACM and the IEEE, and a member of the National Academy of Engineering and the American Academy of Arts and Sciences.
+Randy Katz, Vice Chancellor for Research at UC Berkeley since January 2018, was the interim director of CITRIS before the center was launched in 2001.
+Katz joined the Berkeley faculty in 1983, and in 1996 was named the United Microelectronics Corporation Distinguished Professor in Electrical Engineering and Computer Science.
+He is a Fellow of ACM and IEEE, and a member of the National Academy of Engineering and the American Academy of Arts and Sciences.
 He has published over 250 refereed technical papers, book chapters, and books.
-His textbook, Contemporary Logic Design, has sold over 85,000 copies, and has been used at over 200 colleges and universities.
+His textbook, Contemporary Logic Design, which has sold over 85,000 copies, has been used at hundreds of colleges and universities.
 A second edition, co-written with Gaetano Borriello, was published in 2005.
+He received his undergraduate degree from Cornell University and his M.S. and Ph.D. degrees from UC Berkeley.